arkime/arkimeweb/_wiki/esproxy.md

 The ES Proxy also has a secondary feature where it can send traffic to a secondary OpenSearch/Elasticsearch cluster.
 This is useful when migrating to a new cluster.

 <div class="alert alert-info">
-Note: You MUST be using central viewers that the operators use, and those central viewers MUST NOT talk to the ES Proxy.
+<strong>Note:</strong> You MUST be using central viewers that the operators use, and those central viewers MUST NOT talk to the ES Proxy.
 </div>

----

 ### Example
+{: .subsection }

 Let's say you have a node in Toronto and a node in Singapore, and a bad actor gets access to the Toronto machine.
 If there is no ES Proxy set up, the bad actor could make API calls from the Toronto machine to return Singapore sessions.
 But if the Toronto machine can only talk to an ES Proxy, they would not be able to do ANY session searches or ANY actions that only a central viewer should do.